Yomguithereal/mnemonist/vector.md

 ### #.reallocate

-Reallocates the underlying array and truncates the length if needed.
+Reallocates the underlying array and truncates length if needed.

 ```js
 var vector = new Vector(Uint8Array, 3);